-- Full membership (£32); includes membership of Yorkshire BKA and British Beekeepers Association (BBKA), which includes a magazine and beekeepers’ public liability insurance.
+Registered Member (£32): for an adult who looks after bees, includes membership of Yorkshire BKA and British Beekeepers Association (BBKA), BBKA magazine and beekeepers’ public liability insurance.

 Membership renewals are due at the AGM in October and may be paid at the meeting or by direct bank transfer (contact the Treasurer via the contacts page for more information).

 If you would like to know more about becoming a WBKA member, please contact the Membership Secretary via the contacts page.

 Combings is the Association’s newsletter and is published three times a year, in April/May, September/October and December.
 Members are encouraged to contribute to Combings and submission dates are publicised via the web site and email in advance.

 Members may download previous editions in pdf format from the Combings page.
 They are generally 1-2mb in size.

 For more information, you can contact the editors using the contacts form.

 Some items of Association property are available for members to borrow.
 These include gazebos, folding tables and chairs, a PA system, items of beekeeping equipment such as extractors and honey presses as well as teaching and exhibition items.
 For a full list, with more information, see the equipment page.

 The association aims to supply bees to all beginners who we have trained, at a better price that you’d pay for a commercial package.

 Also during the swarming season, any member wanting a swarm should give their details to Bob Hogson – details in Combings.
 Anyone with a swarm looking for a home should also contact Bob who will try to match offer with requirement.